braver/programmingfonts/blog.md

 This font was designed by Steve Matteson, more widely known for his work on the Droid fontfaces you'll find on any Android device.
 It was created especially for on-screen use, and covers regular, bold and italic in an amazing 2391 Glyphs.
 Compatibility might be its strongest feat, but it's a serious font for every day use.

-courier, steve matteson, 2010, sans, compatibility
+courier, steve matteson, 2010, sans, compatibility, professional

 By **Steve Matteson** (2010?)
 *Alias: cousine - License: Apache*